utmapp/mac.getutm.app/_virtual_machines/windows-10.md

 ## Instructions

-These instructions are for those who are already familiar with the UTM interface.
-If you are a new user, we recommend reading [the Windows 11 ARM64 guide]({% link _virtual_machines/windows-11-arm.md %}) for extra details.

 1. Find the edition of Windows you want to install on [UUP dump](https://uupdump.net).
 Once you downloaded and extracted the installer creator, you need to run `uup_download_macos.sh` to generate the ISO.
-2. In UTM, create a new VM for either the x86_64 or ARM64 architecture (under System) depending on the version of Windows you downloaded.
-Select at least 8 GiB of RAM.
-4. Under Drives, create a new drive and check "Removable".
-On ARM64, it should default to "USB" as the interface and on x86_64, it should default to "IDE".
-3. Create another new drive with an amount of storage you need (at least 20 GiB is recommended).
-On ARM64, make sure to select "NVMe" as the interface.
-On x86_64, you can leave the default "IDE".
+If you are on Apple Silicon, you need to run `uup_download_macos.sh` from a Rosetta Terminal instance.
+2. Open UTM and click the "+" button to open the VM creation wizard.
+3. Select "Virtualize".
+4. Select "Windows".
-5. Save the VM, and select it in the sidebar.
-On the bottom right, click Browse and select the Windows ISO you've created in step 1.
+5. Uncheck "Import VHDX Image" and you should see the text above change to "Boot ISO Image".
+Press "Browse" and select the ISO you built in step 1.
+6. Pick the amount of RAM and CPU cores you wish to give access to the VM.
+Press "Next" to continue.
+7. Specify the maximum amount of drive space to allocate.
+Press "Next" to continue.
+8. If you have a directory you want to mount in the VM, you can select it here.
+Alternatively, you can skip this and select the directory later from the VM window's toolbar.
+The shared directory will be available after installing SPICE tools (see below).
+Press "Next" to continue.
-6. Start the VM and follow the Windows installer.
+9. Press "Save" to create the VM and press the Run button to start the VM.
-7. Once installation is complete, make sure to install the [SPICE Guest Tools]({% link support.md %}) for networking drivers and access to higher resolutions.
+10. Follow the Windows installer.
+If you have issues with the mouse, press the mouse capture button in the toolbar to send mouse input directly.
+Press Control+Option together to exit mouse capture mode.
+Sometimes, due to driver issues, you can enter and exit capture mode and the mouse cursor works normally again.
+11. Once installation is complete and you've logged in, we can proceed to install the guest tools.
+With the ISO mounted in the D: drive, open Windows Explorer and browse to `D:\`.
+Run `spice-guest-tools-xxx.exe` which should install all drivers along with QEMU agent, SPICE agent (for copy/paste and dynamic resolution), and shared directory.

 ## Troubleshooting